znamenap/PSSftp/README.md

 ### Feature Requirements

+- *There is set a module in my PowerShell profile or in PSModulePath folder, so I can import it:*
+    ```Import-Module PSSFtp```

-- *First of all, I need to be able to do this:*
+- *First of all, I want to be able to do this:*

-    ```New-PSDrive -Name edu -PSProvider SFtp -Root sftp://node1.echoservice.io/cellular5 -Credential $c```
+    ```New-PSDrive -Name edu -PSProvider SFtp -Root sftp://node1.echoservice.io/cellular5/ -Credential $c```

 - *secondly, I want to do also this:*

     ```Get-ChildItem -Path edu:\net3  -Filter update*.scn | Where-Object { $_.LastWriteTime -gt (Get-Date).AddDays(-1) }```

-- *and following on to do somthing like this:*
+- *and following on, to do somthing like this:*

     ```Copy-Item edu:\net3\update1.scn edu:\net.bak\update1.scn```